steeling/controller-runtime-exercise/README.md

 1. Use a custom queue that orders Reconciliation by name, lexicographically.

+1. Modify the reconciler to ignore `MyApp`'s with labels `reconciler: ignore`

+1. When a `MyApp` is deleted, remove all children.

+1. Make sure the status of MyApp is kept up to date.

+1. Migreate the controller runtime usage to leverage the [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder-declarative-pattern)

 ## Testing Your Understanding

 Answer the following questions to test your understanding.
 You may want to tweak your code or add print/debug statements to test how it works.